 Date Movie‘s failing was that it was a series of movie quotes in search of something funny to say.
 Seltzer and Friedberg seemed to mistake simply quoting a scene from another film for a joke in itself.
 Little has changed here.
 What humour there is is pitched down at a frequently crude level – gags about peeing in the snow, lots of bestiality jokes regarding the fauns and beavers that go on and on, Aslo taking the kids to bed with him and so forth.
 Sadly, there is nothing in Epic Movie that is funny at all.
 There is nothing to it as a film beyond making a barrage of references to other films of recent memory and peppering these with lavatory humour.
 There are also a number of irritating rap songs run over much of the film.

-Earlier, Jason Friedberg and Aaron Seltzer had co-written the film spoof Spy Hard (1996).
+Earlier, Jason Friedberg and Aaron Seltzer had co-written the film spoof Spy Hard (1996), directed by Jason’s father.
 They subsequently went onto do exactly the same as they did in Epic Movie, spoofing the films that came out in the last year, with Meet the Spartans (2008), Disaster Movie (2008), Vampires Suck (2010), The Starving Games (2013), Best Night Ever (2013) and Superfast!
 (2015).

 (Winner in this site’s Worst Films of 2007 list).